Neurogenetics Curriculum

 03Report Walkthrough: Epilepsy Gene Panel with a VUS

-The patient: An 8-month-old boy with infantile epileptic spasms (West syndrome), developmental plateau, and no family history of epilepsy.
-Brain MRI shows no structural abnormality.
-EEG shows hypsarrhythmia.
-The treating neurologist orders a comprehensive epilepsy gene panel (300+ genes) as a singleton test (parents not included).
+The patient: An 8-month-old boy with infantile epileptic spasms (West syndrome), developmental plateau, no family history of epilepsy, normal brain MRI, and hypsarrhythmia on EEG.
+The neurologist orders a comprehensive epilepsy panel (300+ genes) as a singleton — proband only, parents not included.

-The report: The panel identifies one variant of interest — an SCN2A missense variant classified as VUS.
-See the report excerpt and criteria walkthrough below.
+The report: one variant of interest — an SCN2A missense variant returned as VUS.
+The criteria walkthrough is below.

 Clinical Genetic Testing Report